Back in My Day Education Concert

 A chronological survey of the history of the orchestra and its music.

-This program presents a 300-year history of the orchestra and western music, with pieces from the early 1700s (e.g. Handel’s Water Music) to popular movie scores of the new millennium.
-At the performance students will see and hear how the orchestra grew in size and sound, receive interesting facts about the composers and learn how their environment impacted their musical works.
-The finale to Hayden’s “Farewell” Symphony by candlelight, and the KSO debut of 14 year old cellist, Miriam K. Smith, performing the last movement of Dvorak’s renowned Cello Concerto are some of the highlights from our historical time line that ends with John Williams main title to Star Wars.
+This program presents a 300-year history of the orchestra and western music, with pieces from the early 1700s (e.g. Handel’s Water Music) to popular film scores.
+Students will see and hear how the orchestra grew in size and sound, receive interesting facts about the composers and learn how their environment impacted their musical works.
+The finale to Haydn’s “Farewell” Symphony by candlelight, and the KSO debut of 14-year old cellist, Miriam K. Smith, performing the last movement of Dvorak’s Cello Concerto are some of the highlights from our historical time line that ends with John Williams main title to Star Wars.

 A question & answer session followed the concert giving students and teachers the opportunity to ask questions of any musician or the conductor.
 The KSO also took student/teacher questions in advance and via text from schools attending remotely.
-Admission is free, but registration is required.
-Special thanks to the Charles H. Dater Foundation, R.C.
-Durr Foundation, and the Maxwell Weaver Foundation for supporting the 2020-21 Education Series.
+There is no charge to access this program, but registration is required.
+Special thanks to the Charles H. Dater Foundation and the Andrew Jergens Foundation for supporting the Education Series.

 Handel: “Hornpipe” from Water Music (1717)